MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 ### Review or update the invoiceable backlog

-The contract lines for each project contract provide a view of all associated actuals for time, expense, material and fee.
+The contract lines for each project contract provide a view of all associated actuals for time, expense, material, and fee.
 The Invoiceable backlog provides a comprehensive list of actuals across all transaction types.
 Use the hyperlinks to drill down into each category of invoiceable transactions and mark them as ready or not ready to invoice.

-To review or update the invoicable backlog, follow these steps.
+To review or update the invoiceable backlog, follow these steps.

-1. For Example, for a Time and material project contract line with approved time entries, selec on the **Time** amount field.
+1. For a Time and material project contract line with approved time entries, for example, select the **Time** amount field.
 Alternatively, you can also select **Invoiceable backlog** amount field.
-This opens up the list of invoiceable time transactions specific to that project contract and contract line.
+A list of invoiceable time transactions specific to that project contract and contract line opens.
 1. Select the transactions and update the Billing status by selecting **Ready to invoice** or **Not ready to invoice** from the list of options on the sub grid.
 1. On the **Billing hub** form, select **Update Totals**.
 This updates the **Ready to be invoiced** amount.